About This Location

 Archaeological Findings

 Based on archaeological findings, Elyros had communication with cities in mainland Greece, North Africa, and Southern Italy.
-The city was inhabited from the 4th century BC until Late Antiquity, and it flourished in Roman times.
+The city was inhabited from the 4th century BCE until Late Antiquity, and it flourished in Roman times.

 A unique finding on Elyros was the production of glass pyxides, or cylindrical boxes, by a local workshop.
 Pyxides were also made from other materials, including clay and marble.